Divorce Lawyer • Family Law Lawyer

-Simply thinking about the concept of divorce can bring heartache to many hurting couples.
+Realizing you need the help of a Divorce Lawyer can be difficult to come to terms with.
+In fact, simply thinking about the concept of divorce can bring heartache to many hurting couples.
 Divorce is not an easy legal matter to handle, especially when matters of child support and child custody have to be determined.
 There are different types of divorces, contested and uncontested.
 Even in uncontested divorces, which are those involving amicable relationships, emotions are typically very sensitive.
-Feelings of anger, loss, pain, and frustration are typically found and one of our Texas Divorce Lawyers from The Carlson Law Firm can help ease some of the burdens from your situation.
+Feelings of anger, loss, pain, and frustration are typically found and one of our family lawyers from The Carlson Law Firm can help ease some of the burdens from your situation.

-Our Texas divorce lawyers serve the following counties:
+Our Killeen, Temple and Round Rock divorce lawyers serve the following counties:

 - Bell County